TRI December 2018 Newsletter

 Keep that airflow unobstructed and make sure the computer doesn’t get too hot or too cold.
 The Goldilocks zone is between 68°F and 77°F. If you plan to store your PC for more than a month, discharge the battery at 70% power and remove it.

 Browser Spyware Infections “scareware”

 Please continue to be diligent and aware when going online to surf the web or check your email.
-I still get calls 4-6 time a day about attacks of “Scareware”.
+I still get calls 4-6 times a day about attacks of “Scareware”.
 The first thing you should do is Shut Down your computer.
 Many of them tell you not to, but that is because the scareware is loaded into your RAM (temporary storage).
 Once the computer shuts down that is cleared.
 The first thing I will ask when called is did you shut down your computer.